waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 If you are new to overpass then "osm3s_query" program is your friend, get to know it.
 In short it has 2 modes:
  - Interactive mode: you enter your query statements in the terminal and end your input with "Ctrl D".
  - Batch mode: you write your query in a text file; like the example above then use shell redirection for input.
-   You can use c-programming comment style in your file - please see the example file above.
+ - You can use c-programming comment style in your input file in batch mode - please see "test-first.op" and "test-area.op" files in the Guide.

-### Limited Area Database with FULL HISTORY (attic) Is Not Supported:

-**Using Full History extracts to initial overpass database is not supported and discouraged**
+ - You avoid network code / translation by using "osm3s_query" directly.

 ### Starting the "dispatcher" daemon: